 Fans were jubilant when the PIF took an 80% stake in the club, replacing the “hated” previous owner, Sports Direct tycoon Mike Ashley.
 But it’s a “strange kind of deliverance” when your “liberator” is bin Salman: the man who personally sent a hit squad to murder the dissident journalist Jamal Khashoggi in 2018.
 Newcastle fans are understandably hoping that Saudi cash will bring an end to “their long trophy drought”, but they’ll have to reconcile themselves to the fact that their club was bought with “blood money”.

 ‘Lots of money in the bank’

 Personally, I don’t blame “those jubilant Toon fans”, said Rod Liddle in The Sunday Times.
-Newcastle are far from the only club with a dodgy owner.
 The Premier League applies its “fit and proper” test to the ownership of clubs, but all that means is: “lots of money in the bank”.
 Manchester City was owned first by Thaksin Shinawatra, a “dubious” Thai politician later convicted of corruption, and then by Sheikh Mansour, a “totalitarian bigwig from another desert satrapy”, Abu Dhabi.